flxbl-io/docs-sfp/development/push-changes-to-your-org.md

 * The `-p`, `-d`, and `-s` flags are mutually exclusive.
 Use only one to specify the scope of the push operation.
 * `--ignore-conflicts`: Use this flag to override conflicts and push changes to the org, potentially overwriting org metadata.
+* `--no-replacements`: Disables automatic text replacements.
+By default, sfp applies configured replacements from `preDeploy/replacements.yml`.
+* `--replacementsoverride`: Specify a custom YAML file containing replacement configurations to use instead of the default.
-* `--json`: When specified, the command outputs a structured JSON object with detailed information about the push operation.
+* `--json`: When specified, the command outputs a structured JSON object with detailed information about the push operation, including replacement details.

 ### Source Tracking